therealarty/wrapper_typeform_hippo/README.md

 answ=db.mail_quest(dreemer_info_DF,quest,answ,'{question_text_email}')
 ```

-Get the uuid (if it exists) when the email is not null):
+Get the uuid (if it exists) when the email is not null:
 ```
 dreemer=DreemerDreemeridentity.objects.filter(email__in=list(set([t[1].lower() for t in answ if t[1]!=None]))) dreemer_info=list(dreemer.values('dreemer','email'))